Tag Archives: mushrooms

 Asimina triloba found on the way to the farm.

 Today we were pleased to have a farm day Friday and we ran right down to the old colony pawpaw patch to continue pollinating.
 We noticed a powerful smell right away.
 As we went down to the main waterway from the Pawpaw Peninsula to cross over we saw a possum carcass.
-Normally this would cause us some displeasure.
+Normally this would cause us more than some displeasure.
 Today we couldn’t believe our good fortune.
 What a blessing in disguise!
 Asimina triloba are pollinated by a number of insects as we’ve seen but the most important pollinator historically has been the fly.
 Flies were all over this gift of a stinky carcass.
-We hope they spread out the novel pollen we’ve delivered to them from our travels this week.
-We also noticed our shoes are covered in pollen.
-We will get a photo.
-We are like giant bumble bees running around the forest spreading pollen everywhere wittingly and not.
+We are sorry for the possum.
+A few years ago, we found another possum in a similar spot and also deceased.
+We’ve grown to appreciate them and hope they thrive in the forest at SAFF.
+They are known to eat ticks which is a positive.
+Poor creature.

 A Rainy Saturday at SAFF